The ketogenic diet: What is keto, and does it work?

 What do you eat on keto?

 Fats, proteins, and minimal carbohydrates are what you need to eat to be successful on keto.
-Carbohydrates will make up a significantly smaller portion of your diet on keto than on an average eating plan.
+Carbohydrates will make up a significantly smaller portion of your diet on keto than on an average healthy eating plan.
 On keto, you would have to eliminate most carbohydrates, including obvious sources like bread and pasta, and less obvious sources, like fruits and veggies.

 Keto approved foods